mgolem00/OnCallDutyPlanner/README.md

 Change the connection string in OnCallDutyPlanner/OnCallDutyPlanner/Web.config file to connect to your database

-If you are creating a completely new database you should put the following code in the default.aspx.cs Page_Load function:
+If you are creating a completely new database you should put the following code in the file  OnCallDutyPlanner/OnCallDutyPlanner/Default.aspx.cs - Page_Load function:
 ```
 var userStore = new UserStore<IdentityUser>();
 var manager = new UserManager<IdentityUser>(userStore);